mjherre1/C.-violaceus-microbiome-and-transcriptome/README.md

 # C.-violaceus-microbiome-and-transcriptome
-Scrips used for C. violaceus microbiome and transcriptome manuscript
+Scripts used for C. violaceus microbiome and transcriptome manuscript

+Contains R code for microbiome analysis and transcritptomic analysis (Heatmaps).